nathanielgreen/CV/README.md

 - [UNDRGRND](https://github.com/nathanielgreen/UNDRGRND): an ongoing personal
   project of mine; UNDRGRND is social network for the underground music scene.
-  Built for me to practice some of my favourite tech, such as Nuxt.js, Vue.js, and Firebase.
+  Built to enable me to practice some of my favourite tech, such as Nuxt.js, Vue.js, and Firebase.
 - [Ushare](https://github.com/nathanielgreen/Ushare): my final project at
   Makers Academy built over the course of 2 weeks in a team of 4.
 An Uber Cab